broadinstitute/cromwell/docs/backends/GCPBatch.md

 their execution.

-### Migration from Google Cloud Genomics v2alpha1 to Google Cloud Life Sciences v2beta
+### Migration from Google Cloud Life Sciences v2beta to Google Cloud Batch

 1. If you currently run your workflows using Cloud Genomics v2beta and would like to switch to Google Batch, you will need to do a few changes to your configuration file: `actor-factory` value should be changed from `cromwell.backend.google.pipelines.v2beta.PipelinesApiLifecycleActorFactory` to `cromwell.backend.google.batch.GcpBatchLifecycleActorFactory`.

 2. You will need to remove the parameter `genomics.endpoint-url` and generate a new config file.

-3. Google Batch is now available in a variety of regions.
+3. Google Cloud Batch is now available in a variety of regions.
 Please see the [Batch Locations](https://cloud.google.com/batch/docs/locations) for a list of supported regions

 ### Reference Disk Support

-[//]: # (TODO: follow up later)

 Cromwell 55 and later support mounting reference disks from prebuilt GCP disk images as an alternative to localizing large input reference files on Batch.
 Please note the configuration of reference disk manifests has changed starting with